Board of Directors

 For the past 28 years, Paul has directed M&A and systems and operational integration efforts for public and private companies.
-He has deep expertise integrating both business and technology processes for health care organizations.
+He has deep expertise in integrating both business and technology processes for health care organizations.
 Paul is a managing director in Deloitte Consulting’s M&A health care and life sciences practice and assists clients with post-merger integration efforts including planning for day one activities.
 Prior to Deloitte, Paul served as senior vice president, transformation, and CIO for Brookdale (NYSE: BKD.
 He currently leads the Technology Committee for Clearbrook.
-He is well versed in cybersecurity practices, HIPAA Security requirements and our complex regulatory environment.
+He is well versed in cybersecurity practices, HIPAA Security requirements, and our complex regulatory environment.
 Paul held senior information technology and finance positions within the hospitality industry prior to joining Brookdale and has over 20 years of experience in health care.
 He holds a bachelor’s in accounting from the University of Illinois at Urbana-Champaign and is a Certified Public Accountant (CPA).

 “Clearbrook has been a part of my family for many years as my cousin, Joe, is a long-time client.
 Because of his participation, I have attended numerous fundraising events and worked with other family members and Clearbrook staff and will continue to help out in any capacity I can.
 It’s a reward and a privilege for me to help people with special needs.”